MicrosoftDocs/ATADocs/ATPDocs/suspicious-activity-guide.md

 **Description**

 >[!NOTE]
-> The main difference between **Suspicious authentication failures** and this detection is that in this detection, ATP can determine whether different passwords were in use.
+> The main difference between **Suspicious authentication failures** and this detection is that in this detection, Azure ATP can determine whether different passwords were in use.

 In a brute-force attack, an attacker attempts to authenticate with many different passwords for different accounts until a correct password is found for at least one account.
 Once found, an attacker can log in using that account.

-In this detection, an alert is triggered when ATP detects a massive number of simple bind authentications.
+In this detection, an alert is triggered when Azure ATP detects a massive number of simple bind authentications.
 This can be either *horizontally* with a small set of passwords across many users; or *vertically”* with a large set of passwords on just a few users; or any combination of these two options.

 **Investigation**